 Instead of simply trusting ads, potential customers turn to online reviews posted by other users in order to get a better idea of a product or a service.

 However, there are plenty of businesses out there that have used this trend to populate review websites with fake glowing reviews about their own brand.
 The good news is that people have started to see through them, which renders them ineffective and obsolete.

 6. Not Engaging People on Social Media

 Potential customers are more likely to make a purchase if you engage them in some way on social media.
-They respond to a more personal approach.
-On top of this, social media is also a great way to provide your followers and customers with additional support channel, along with your phone and email.
+They respond with a more personal approach.
+On top of this, social media is also a great way to provide your followers and customers with additional support channels, along with your phone and email.

-We hope that this article has helped you gain a better understanding of digital marketing trends which are set to dominate the marketing landscape in 2018.
+We hope that this article has helped you better understand digital marketing trends set to dominate the marketing landscape in 2018.
 Now you can set up your marketing strategy in order to achieve the best results.
 Good luck.